vaunapuu/AI-kusimused/README.md

 # If you’re cloning this repository for the first time, or if you haven't initialized the submodule yet
 git submodule update --init --recursive

-# To update the submodule
+# To update the submodule from the remote.
 git submodule update --remote --merge
 ```